Ahmad-Imam/HSL-Frontend/README.md

 5. Add Journey enables to create new journey information based on the user input.
 The new journey data can be instantly viewed in the journey list and the information is also sent to the backend and written on the csv file.

 6. Add Station enables to create new station information based on the user input.
-The new journey data can be instantly viewed in the journey list and the information is also sent to the backend and written on the csv file.
+The new station data can be instantly viewed in the station list and the information is also sent to the backend and written on the csv file.

 ## Sample Screenshots